mrfinesse47/Tweeter/README.md

 ## Things to Note

--This project was mainly meant to be an exercise in using the Jquery library and other front end technologies, and as such there are a few back end features left out, such as user log in.
+-This project was mainly meant to be an exercise in using the jQuery library and other front end technologies, and as such there are a few back end features left out, such as user log in.

 ## Getting Started